-4B.8 POST-PAID CUSTOMER CONTRACTS AND CREDIT POLICY
+4B.7 POST-PAID CUSTOMER CONTRACTS AND CREDIT POLICY

-Since 2011, our standard subscriber agreements with most of our private subscribers do not include commitment periods.
-Some of our business subscribers that have more than 100 subscribers enter into an agreement with a commitment period of up to 36 months (generally including a commitment to pay the monthly charge for the full 36 months).
-Subscribers are billed monthly for airtime charges and charges per services.
-Roaming access for direct debit subscribers is subject to credit scoring by our credit supervisors with the assistance of outside credit agencies and may require additional guarantees or deposits.
+Our standard customer agreements with most of our private customers do not include commitment periods, since they are not permitted under Israeli law.
+Some of our business customers that have more than 100 cellular subscribers enter into an agreement with a commitment period of up to 36 months, as do some of our fixed-line customers with monthly invoices of over NIS 5,000.
+Customers are billed monthly for charges per services.
+Roaming access for direct debit cellular customers is subject to credit scoring by our credit supervisors with the assistance of outside credit agencies and may require additional guarantees or deposits.

-Our subscribers pay for their services by credit card or by direct bank debit.
+Our customers pay for their services by credit card or by direct bank debit.
 All credit card accounts are subject to an initial maximum credit limit each month, which varies depending upon the type of credit card and for which we obtain prior approval from the card issuer.
-When a subscriber account reaches this limit, we may seek approval from the card issuer.
-If the card issuer does not grant the approval, we may require the subscriber to provide other means of payment or arrange an increase in the approved limit from his credit card issuer.
-If this does not occur, the subscriber's usage may be limited or suspended, after receiving our prior notice of such limitation or suspension, until we receive a cash deposit or guarantee from the subscriber.
+When a customer account reaches this limit, we may seek approval from the card issuer does not grant the approval, we may require the customer to provide other means of payment or arrange an increase in the approved limit from his credit card issuer.
+If this does not occur, the customer's usage may be limited or suspended, after receiving our prior notice of such limitation or suspension, until we receive a cash deposit or guarantee from the customer.

-Most of our subscribers pay for equipment devices in installment plans that include between 12 and 36 monthly payments, which are charged directly to their credit card or to their monthly bill.
-Where the subscriber opts to pay the installment payments via his monthly bill, the outstanding installment payments are not secured.
-Subscribers acquiring more than a certain number of device sales are subject to a credit scoring review performed by Partner's credit supervisors with the assistance of outside credit agencies.
+Most of our customers pay for equipment devices with long term financing plans whereby the customer pays for the equipment through monthly payments (generally between 12 and 36 months), which are charged directly to their credit card or to their monthly bill.
+Where the customer opts to pay the monthly payments via their monthly bill, the outstanding installment payments are not secured.
+Customers acquiring more than a certain number of device sales are subject to a credit scoring review performed by Partner's credit supervisors with the assistance of outside credit agencies.
+During 2016, changes were made to the credit scoring review process whereby stricter requirements were imposed for customers to be accepted for long term financing plans.
+These changes significantly adversely affect the level of sales of equipment with long term financing plans.
+See also "Item 5A.1b5A.1b Business Developments in 2017".